O mankind, there has to come to you instruction from your Lord and healing for what is in the breasts and guidance and mercy for the believers.” 10:57

 Islam does not look at adult celibacy simply with disfavor; it calls on every young man to take upon himself the social responsibilities of married life just as his parents did in their time.
 Nor does Islam regard asceticism and lifelong celibacy merely as being of no benefit; it sees them as departures from the nature of man and as acts of revolt against the Divine scheme of things.

+It’s Not Just a Book.
 It also strongly disapproves of those rights, ceremonies or restrictions which tend to make marriage a difficult affair.
 Islam tries to make marriage the easiest and fornication the most difficult thing in society, and not vice versa as it is in most societies today.

 And marry the unmarried among you and the righteous among your male slaves and female slaves.
 If they should be poor, Allah will enrich them from His bounty, and Allah is all-Encompassing and Knowing.”
 [Quran 24:32]